arcanecode/DataFabricator/Documentation/ConvertFrom-CityStateCode.md

 ## OUTPUTS

-An object with two properties, the City and State.
+An object array with two properties, the City and State.

 ## NOTES